acacha/docs-1/eloquent-relationships.md

          */
         public function notifications()
         {
-            return $this->hasManyThroughMany('App\Notification', 'App\Membership');
+            return $this->hasManyThroughMany('App\Notification', 'App\GroupUser', 'App\Group');
         }
     }

-The first argument passed to the `hasManyThroughMany` method is the name of the final model we wish to access, while the second argument is the name of the intermediate model.
+The first argument passed to the `hasManyThroughMany` method is the name of the final model we wish to access, while the second argument is the name of the intermediate/pivot model and third argument is the name of many to many related model.

 Typical Eloquent foreign key conventions will be used when performing the relationship's queries.
 If you would like to customize the keys of the relationship, you may pass them as the third, fourth, fifth and sixth arguments to the `hasManyThroughMany` method.
-The third argument is the name of the foreign key on the intermediate model, the fourth argument is the name of the foreign key on the final model, the fifth argument is the field's name in intermediate model that matchs foreign key on the final model and the sixth argument is the local key:
+The third argument is the name of the foreign key on the intermediate model, the fourth argument is the name of the foreign key on the final model, the fifth argument is the field's name in intermediate model that matchs foreign key on the final model and the sixth argument is the local key.

+Supose we refactor many to many relationship to:

+In this case the relationship must be defined as:

     class User extends Model
     {
         public function notifications()
         {
             return $this->hasManyThroughMany(
-                'App\Notification', 'App\Membership','user_id', 'group_id', 'group_id', 'id'
+                'App\Notification', 'App\Membership', 'App\Group','user_id', 'group_id', 'group_id', 'id'
             );
         }
     }